 Associates are those entities over which the Company has significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee, but without control over those policies.
-Upon loss of significant influence over the associate, the Company measures and recognizes any retained investment at its fair value.
+Upon loss of significant influence over the associate, the Company remeasures the related asset and any gain or loss is recognized in the consolidated net income.
+Any residual amount is recognized at fair value.